rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 where $S_(x x)(f)$ is the power spectral density.
 VibeAccelKit implements using the trapezoidal rule for improved accuracy over discrete frequency grids.

-== Power Spectral Density estimation
+== Power Spectral Density Estimation

 The PSD characterises the frequency content and intensity of random vibration signals @BendatPiersol2010 @Newland2012.
 VibeAccelKit implements Welch's method @Welch1967 for robust PSD estimation from time histories,